Loxocera aristata

 Loxocera aristata is a species of fly and member of the family Psilidae.

 Description

 Loxocera aristata can reach a length of 7–12 mm.
-These flies have a dark, slender body.
+These flies, which resemble certain Ichneumonidae, have a dark, slender body.
 Head is black, thorax is black anteriorly and orange-brown posteriorly, while the abdomen is black.
 Legs are yellowish.
-Wings are hyaline.
+Wings are hyaline.The third antennal segment conspicuously elongated with a conspicuous arista.

 Distribution

 This species is present in Europe.
 It can be found in hedge rows and grassy meadows.